Wellington (footballer, born 1988)

-Wellington Luís de Sousa (born 11 February 1988), commonly known as Wellington, is a Brazilian professional footballer who plays as a striker for club Avispa Fukuoka.
+Wellington Luís de Sousa (born 11 February 1988), commonly known as Wellington, is a Brazilian professional footballer who plays as a striker for Brazilian club América-RN.

 Career

 Wellington started his professional career in 2007 with Sport Club Internacional.
 In the same year, he was lent to São Caetano.

 He played for Náutico in 2008 also on loan, before Wellington left Internacional for TSG 1899 Hoffenheim on 7 August 2008.
 He played only 18 games and was loaned out to FC Twente on 31 August 2009.

 On 6 July 2010, he was loaned out to Fortuna Düsseldorf in the 2.
 Bundesliga.
 He made his debut in the DFB-Pokal match against TuS Koblenz on 15 August 2010 and scored his first goal – a wide distance shot from 35 meters – as a substitute during a 1–2 defeat against Hertha BSC Berlin on 30 August.

 In the winter break, he returned to Brazil, transferring to Figueirense on loan.

 On 2 August 2012, his contract until June 2013 at 1899 Hoffenheim was terminated in mutual consent.
 After playing for EC Pelotas in the first half of 2013, he was acquired by Shonan Bellmare.

 On 26 December 2017, Wellington was announced at Vissel Kobe.

 On 21 December 2020, Wellington was announced at Shonan Bellmare.

 On 1 March 2023, Wellington was announced at Avispa Fukuoka.